Peter Kilway

 Week 1: 5/27-5/30

 Before and during the week, I read sections 2.1.1, 2.1.2, and 2.1.3 of Donaldson and Kronheimer's book on 4-manifolds in order to aquire important information about Connections on Vector Bundles, the Curvature Form of a Connection, and Anti-Self-Dual Connections on simply-connected orientable Riemannian 4-Manifolds.
 I met with Paul Feehan on Thursday.
 Over the course of this meeting, we discussed the basics of mathematical gauge theory, reviewing, refining, and elaborating on the material I had read beforehand.
 We also defined the energy functional on connections over a vector bundle, and stated the Yang-Mills Equations for a connection on a vector bundle.
-At the end of the meeting, we briefly discussed the practice of handling PDEs on manifolds and discussed the various equations that I will (potentially) attempt to solve, in certain specific cases, over the course of the REU.
+At the end of the meeting, we briefly discussed the practice of handling PDEs on manifolds and discussed the various equations that I will attempt to understand.
 These equations are: The Anti-Self-Dual Equations for a connection on a vector bundle over a simply-connected orientable Riemannian 4-manifold, the Seiberg-Witten Monopole Equations, and (special cases of) the Vortex Equations for a Connection on a Hermitian vector bundle over a Kahler manifold.
 At the present moment I only know the Anti-Self-Dual Equations and will be focusing on studying them for the immediate future.
-Next week I hope to parse through section 4.2 of Donaldson and Kronheimer's book.
+Next week I hope to parse through section 4.2 of Donaldson and Kronheimer's book(which I will call "the 4-manifolds book" as convenient).
 I hope to establish a routine involving cooking for myself, going on walks around campus, and exercising regularly over the course of week 2, and my non-academic priorities all involve this goal.
 My roommates and I have begun hosting board game nights.

 Week 2